dxos/dxos/docs/docs/specs/v0.1/ephemeral-space.md

 # Requirements

 1. Ephemeral spaces can be created without an identity
+2. Ephemeral spaces are not persisted across application restarts
-2. The contents of an ephemeral space replicate to all windows of the same identity by default
+3. The contents of an ephemeral space replicate to all windows of the same identity by default
+4. Users can create ephemeral spaces for the current window only
-3. Developers can create as many of these ephemeral spaces as they need
+5. Developers can create as many of these ephemeral spaces as they need

+## Typescript API

 ```ts
 import { Client } from '@dxos/client';